belsten/belsten.github.io/_posts/2026-07-18-unique-hues.md

 Our study suggests that the answer to the perceptual mystery lies in the distribution of colors present in the natural world.
-By simulating how each of the three types of human cone photoreceptors respond to hundreds of millions of points sampled from natural scenes, obtained from publicly available datasets of calibrated color images acquired from diverse locations around the world, we find that the distribution of colors is non random.
+By simulating how each of the three types of human cone photoreceptors respond to hundreds of millions of points sampled from natural scenes, obtained from publicly available datasets of calibrated color images acquired from diverse locations around the world, we find that the distribution of colors is non-random.
 Most pixels are relatively achromatic (colorless), while highly saturated colors are rarer.
 But those rare colors are not spread equally in every direction: some occur with greater saturation consistently more often than others.
-To characterize this structure in the distribution, we fit a sparse coding model to the data, which learns a set of basis vectors that would optimally span this space in order to form a sparse representation.
-When the sparse coding model is given four basis vectors to describe hue, they align with the unique hues -- red, green, blue, and yellow.
+To characterize this structure in the distribution, we fit a model to the data that finds a set of basis vectors to optimally span color space such that a weighted sum of them can describe any color using a minimal total sum of weights on average.
+When the model is given four basis vectors to describe hue, they converge on the unique hues -- red, green, blue, and yellow.
 Moreover, the opposing nature of red-green and blue-yellow also emerges from the model since these vectors are never used in combination to describe any other color, exactly as proposed by Hering more than a century ago.
 Together, these findings shed new light on the distribution of color in the natural environment and provide a linking principle between this structure and the phenomenology of color appearance.